I know what you’re thinking. That’s a whole lot of words and I’m not even sure this page is what I’m looking for. Let me summarize:

 All flight controllers should come equipped with a gyroscope and accelerometer (IMU), which together help to automatically balance your drone without any manual input.

-If you’d like a drone with open source firmware like ArduPilot or PX4, be sure that the board you are buying is supported.
+If you’d like to make a drone with open source firmware like ArduPilot or PX4, be sure that the board you are buying is supported.

 GPS modules can be bought for pretty cheap.
 Typically they use the UART or I2C protocol, and most of GPS modules intended for drone use come equipped with a magnetometer as well.